I Want to Break Free: Composition and background

-The song was written in 1983 by John Deacon and released in April 1984.
+Deacon said that "I Want to Break Free" was inspired by the women's liberation movement.
+It was written in 1983 and released in April 1984.
 Most of the song follows a traditional 12 bar blues progression in E major.
 It has three verses with one bridge, no chorus, and relatively little section repetition.

 The song features session musician Fred Mandel, who plays all of the keyboard parts; he was involved with the song when it featured only a drum machine and a guitar part.
 The keyboard solo was done in one take on a Roland Jupiter-8 synthesizer, except the last note with a portamento down one octave, which was captured via punching in.

 Besides the album version, a single version and an extended version were released.

 The single version lasts 4 minutes 21 seconds and differs from the album version by the 40-second introduction and a longer synthesizer solo which starts at 2:33.
 The introduction is played on an electronic keyboard and is assisted by cymbals, drums and a guitar (Red Special).
-For the Bohemian Rhapsody soundtrack the single introduction is added to the album version creating a 3 minutes 43 seconds edit.
+For the Bohemian Rhapsody soundtrack, the single introduction is added to the album version, creating a 3 minutes 43 seconds edit.

 The extended version lasts 7 minutes 16 seconds and features a longer introduction and ending.
 It lasts until 6:04, and the remaining minute contains fragments of other songs from The Works.
 (Note: In order of appearance: "Radio Ga Ga", "It's a Hard Life", "Man on the Prowl", "Machines (Or 'Back to Humans')", "Keep Passing the Open Windows", "Hammer to Fall", "Tear It Up", "Is This the World We Created...?")
 The extended version was mostly distributed as 12-inch vinyl records and then reissued on the CD of The Works in 1991.

-Besides The Works, the song was featured in the albums Greatest Hits II, Box of Tricks, the 1992 US "Red" Greatest Hits and Absolute Greatest, as well as in the box-sets The Complete Works and The Platinum Collection.
+Besides The Works, the song was featured on the albums Greatest Hits II, Box of Tricks, the 1992 US "Red" Greatest Hits and Absolute Greatest, as well as on the box sets The Complete Works and The Platinum Collection.